baupen/web/README.md

  - go to https://github.com/famoser/nodika/deploy_keys and add the server ssh key
  - point the web directory to `~/myurl.ch/ENV/current/web`
  - deploy!
- - you may want to check with `php bin/symfony_requirements` if your server does support symfony
+ - you may want to check with `php bin/symfony_requirements` if your server fully supports symfony